-Ministry of the Environment

-Mr. Lasse TALLSKOG Ministerial Adviser P.O.
-Box 35 FIN-00023 GOVERNMENT Telephone: +358 50 413 0550

-Fax: +358 9 1603 9395

-E-mail: lasse.tallskog(at)gov.fi

-EIA:

-Ministry of the Environment Ms. Seija RANTAKALLIO Ministerial Adviser P.O.
-Box 35 FIN-00023 GOVERNMENT Telephone: +358 400 143 937 Fax: +358 9 1603 9365

-E-mail: seija.rantakallio(at)gov.fi

-2. General information on legislation

-Maritime spatial planning legislation

-The maritime spatial planning directive was transposed in to Finnish law in 2016.
-MSP regulations are given as a part of the Land Use and Building Act, which is the most important act to steer land use, spatial planning and construction.
-Nonetheless, maritime spatial planning is not part of the land use planning system of Finland.
-Maritime spatial plan is general, non-binding plan drafted and approved by the Regional Councils.

-Eight Coastal Regional Councils are in charge of drafting maritime spatial plan on Territorial waters and on Exclusive Economic Zone.
+Ministry of the Environment Mr. Lasse TALLSKOG Ministerial Adviser P.O.
+Box 35 FIN-00023 GOVERNMENT Telephone: +358 50 413 0550 Fax: +358 9 1603 9395 E-mail: lasse.tallskog(at)gov.fi EIA: Ministry of the Environment Ms. Seija RANTAKALLIO Ministerial Adviser P.O.
+Box 35 FIN-00023 GOVERNMENT Telephone: +358 400 143 937 Fax: +358 9 1603 9365 E-mail: seija.rantakallio(at)gov.fi 2.
+General information on legislation Maritime spatial planning legislation The maritime spatial planning directive was transposed into Finnish law in 2016.
+MSP regulations are given as a part of the Land Use Act (482/2016), which is the most important act to steer land use, spatial planning and construction.
+The maritime spatial plan is a strategic plan with indirect steering impacts.
+Eight coastal Regional Councils are responsible for drafting and approving the maritime spatial plan for territorial waters and Exclusive Economic Zone.
 The first maritime spatial plan was approved in December 2020.
-It is drafted in three parts; one part for the northern Bothnian Sea, Quark and Bothnian Bay by Regional Councils of Lappi, Oulu Region, Central Ostrobothnia Ostrobothnia, one for Archipelago Sea and southern Bothnian Sea by Regional Councils of Satakunta and Southwestern Finland and the third for the Gulf of Finland by the Regional Helsinki-Uusimaa Councils of Kymenlaakso.

-Source: www.merialuesuunnittelu.fi The plans should promote sustainable development of marine areas and the sustainable use of marine resources.
-Energy sectors at sea, maritime transport, the fisheries and aquaculture sectors, conservation, protection and improvement of the environment and nature, tourism and recreational use of maritime areas should be especially viewed and reconciled among other activities.
-When drafting a plan special attention should be paid to the characteristics of the sea and coastal area and to the land -sea interaction.
-Communication and participation is highlighted throughout the planning process, and Regional Councils are expected to engage stakeholders and work together between each other in drafting the plans.
+It is drafted in three parts; one for the Northern Bothnian Sea, Quark and Bothnian Bay by the Regional Councils of Lappi, Oulu Region, Central Ostrobothnia and Ostrobothnia; one for the Archipelago Sea and the Southern Bothnian Sea by the Regional Councils of Satakunta and Southwest Finland; and one for the Gulf of Finland by the Regional Councils of Helsinki-Uusimaa and Kymenlaakso.
+The maritime spatial plan promotes sustainable development of marine areas, the sustainable use of marine resources, and the achievement of a good status of the marine environment.
+Marine energy sectors, maritime transport (including ports), the maritime industry, the extractive sector, fishing and aquaculture, blue biotechnology, tourism and recreation, cultural heritage, conservation and preservation, and the protection and enhancement of nature are considered and reconciled among other activities.
+When drafting the plan, special attention has been given to the characteristics of the sea and coastal areas, as well as to land-sea interactions.
+Communication and participation have been emphasized throughout the planning process, and regional councils have collaborated with stakeholders when drafting the plans.
+The Ministry of the Environment develops and guides maritime spatial planning and is responsible for intergovernmental cooperation.

-Ministry of the Environment develop and guide maritime spatial planning and is in charge of cooperation with neighboring countries.
-A National Maritime Spatial Planning coordination group has been established for developing maritime spatial plans and also for developing the planning process.
-Group members are representatives of coastal Regional Councils, Åland Island and the Ministry of the Environment.
-The aim of the group is to facilitate coherence of the Finnish maritime spatial plans and to take care of participation and cooperation needed in drafting the plans.
-The Regional Council of Southwestern Finland is in charge of leading the coordination.
-The maritime spatial planning process has been developed in cooperation with different stakeholders by the coordination group.
-The process is roughly divided into five phases: PLANNING PROCESS 2017-2021
+A national Maritime Spatial Planning Coordination Group was established to develop maritime spatial plans and to carry out the planning process.
+Group members include representatives of coastal Regional Councils, the Ministry of the Environment and Åland Island.
+The aim of the group is to facilitate coherence between the Finnish maritime spatial plans and to supervise the participation and cooperation needed for drafting the plans.
+The Regional Council of Southwest Finland administrates the coordination of MSP.
+The maritime spatial planning process was developed by the MSP Coordination Group, in cooperation with different stakeholders.
+The first planning process during 2017-2021 was divided into the following phases: the definition and data collection phase, the scenario phase, the target phase with vision work, the planning phase and the approval phase.
+Stocktaking, data and other planning materials as well as scenario work were finalized in early 2019, and a public consultation of the planning evidence was carried out in spring 2019.
+The vision phase and planning phase were carried out in late 2019 and early 2020, and the second public consultation took place in spring 2020.
+Finnish Maritime Spatial Plan 2030 was approved by the boards of the regional councils by December 2020.
+The revision of the plan started in January 2024.
+The Plan will be updated by 2027.
+The planning process follows the steps defined in the Interaction Plan 2024-2027, see picture below.